illiaBabak/mini-shop/README.md

 # Mini shop

-This web application is written to learn how to work with react class components and redux (legacy)
+This web application is written to learn how to work with legacy redux

 ![Items](https://docs.google.com/uc?id=1gMgXzqU5gTrVsq8560KfGVrtQfrWR1yt)